 - Not a fit if your only 240V outlet is far from where you park.

-Emporia Level 2 Charger + Vue Monitor
+Emporia Classic Charger + Vue Monitor

 - The Vue monitors whole-home draw in real time; the charger automatically throttles when the house is working hard.